mgn39/TurtleBot2/Reference/Meeting/Group Meeting.md

 - **Challenges:** Kinect not good for map big unknown environment it suit for map in short depth or have obstacle that why i decided to chose LiDAR instead.
 But TurtleBot is not made for LiDAR.
 I got many big error in here e.g., parent node cannot find child node (base_laser) so, which mean I cannot map environment while moving around to fix this need to launch 1 command line and in here i got 1 more error i need to set the orientation of LiDAR too then after I fixed it i can map the environment now.
 - **Goals:** Finish everything up before lunch and learn.
 - **Lesson:** Please don't forget to rest.

+**Kaleb** -
+- **Introduction:** Kaleb is a second-year studying CS who works on the TurtleBots with Chester.
+- **Accomplishments:** He set up a physical door opener system, set up communication between devices using MQTT (between ESP32, Raspberry Pis, and Desktop), and started implementing the multibot deployment system.
+- **Challenges:** He's been waiting for an RF receiver that came in today.
+- **Goals:** He hopes to install all the devices and get a Turtlebot to drive, integrating with Chester's mapping autonomously
+- **Lesson:** Just do it (not stolen)